Here we try to give some answers to frequently asked questions about the Starfighter.

 Jacqueline Cochran to set three women's world's speed records:

-course, she reached Mach 1.94 and beat her own record for the distance.
+April 12th 1963 she averaged 1.273,10 mph (2,048.88 km/h) over a 15-25 km straight line course, she reached Mach 1.94 and beat her own record for the distance.
+FAI (Fédération Aéronautique Internationale) Record File Number #13042.

-over a 100-km Closed Circuit course, taking the women's record away from the
+May 1st 1963 she flew at an average speed of 1.203,94 mph (1.937,15 km/h) over a 100-km Closed Circuit course, taking the women's record away from the French aviatrix Jacqueline Auriol.

 Records are only made to be broken, however, and it was not long before Mme Auriol wrested the 100 km record back to France.
-Jackie Cochran interpreted this as a blatant affront.
+Jackie Cochran interpreted this as an affront.
 With a determined tilt to her chin, she returned to the Flight Test Center a fourth time in May 1964.
 This time, she was flying a completely bare-metal F-104G adorned only with a logo "Lockheed F-104G Super Starfighter" on the nose.
 Its General Electric J79-GE-11A turbojet was rated at 15,300 lbs. of thrust, which was rated at a top speed of some 1,320 mph.
-(F-104G serial number 62-12222)
+(F-104G serial number 62-12222).

 May 11th 1964, she averaged 1.429,297 mph over a 15-25 km straight line course.

-This speed was over 155 mph faster than her own previous record and the fastest
+This speed was over 155 mph faster than her own previous record and the fastest speed ever attained by a woman pilot.

 June 1st 1964 she flew at an average speed of 1.303,241 mph over a 100-km Closed Circuit course, beating the existing women's record of 1.266 mph held by the well-known French Aviatrix Jacqueline Auriol.